Social-Emotional Domain: Gratitude

-Students demonstrate the trait of gratitude by consistently identifying, experiencing and expressing thankfulness for the good things in their lives (i.e., they count their blessings) and they invariably and graciously express gratitude for gifts, favours, compliments and services received. (e.g., positive people see the glass as half full and grateful people are thankful for the half they have rather than resentful about the half they don’t).
+Students demonstrate the trait of gratitude by consistently identifying, experiencing, and expressing thankfulness for the good things in their lives (i.e., they count their blessings), and they invariably and graciously express gratitude for gifts, favors, compliments and services received. (e.g., positive people see the glass as half full, and grateful people are thankful for the half they have rather than resentful about the half they don’t).

 I will be a better student if I act on the following beliefs:

-- My capacity and feeling of gratitude is inversely related to how much I take for granted.
+- My capacity and feelings of gratitude are inversely related to how much I take for granted.

 - I see the glass as half full and am thankful for the half I have rather than resentful about the half I don’t.